Dicklesworthstone/swiss_army_llama/README.md

 ## Introduction

-The LLama Embedding Server is a sophisticated service designed to facilitate and optimize the process of obtaining text embeddings using different Large Language Models (LLMs) such as LLama_cpp and langchain.
-This service is built on top of FastAPI and provides a sleek and user-friendly interface to interact with LLMs.

-The driving motivation behind this project is to offer an efficient and streamlined approach to perform various text-related tasks.
-Whether it's retrieving embeddings, computing similarities between strings, or searching for the most analogous string within cached embeddings, the LLama Embedding Server has it all covered.

-### Why It's Useful

-1. **Ease of Access**: By wrapping complex models like llama_cpp and langchain with a FastAPI service, users can easily interact with these models without delving into intricate details.
-This encourages wider usage and experimentation.

-2. **Computational Efficiency**: Repeated computation of embeddings for identical texts can be both time-consuming and resource-intensive.
-The LLama Embedding Server smartly caches these results, thereby avoiding redundant computations and significantly reducing both time and computational overhead.

-3. **Versatile Functionality**: Beyond mere embedding retrieval, the service offers valuable utilities like computing similarities between strings and searching cached string embeddings for the most similar to a given query.
-These functionalities can be vital in various Natural Language Processing (NLP) applications, such as semantic search, text clustering, and more.

-4. **Scalable and Robust**: Built with scalability in mind, the service can handle concurrent requests efficiently.
-Its robust design ensures smooth operation and precise error handling, making it suitable for both experimental and production environments.

-In essence, the LLama Embedding Server not only makes working with LLMs like llama_cpp and langchain more accessible but also introduces an intelligent layer of optimization and utility functions.
-It stands as a valuable tool for researchers, developers, and anyone interested in leveraging the power of Large Language Models in an efficient and user-friendly manner.
+The LLama2 Embedding Server is designed to facilitate and optimize the process of obtaining text embeddings using different LLMs via llama_cpp and langchain.
+The driving motivation behind this project is to offer a convenient and easy to use API to quickly and easily submit text strings and get back embeddings using Llama2 and similar LLMs.
+To avoid wasting computation, these embeddings are cached in SQlite and retrieved if they have already been computed before.
+To speed up the process of loading multiple LLMs, optional RAM Disks can be used, and the process for creating and managing them is handled automatically for you.
+Finally, some additional useful endpoints are provided, such as computing semantic similarity between submitted text strings, and semantic search across all your cached embeddings using FAISS vector searching.

 ---

 ## Features

-1. **Text Embedding Computation**: Using pre-trained LLama models to compute embeddings for any given text.
+1. **Text Embedding Computation**: Using pre-trained LLama2 (and other) models to compute embeddings for any given text.
 2. **Embedding Caching**: Storing computed embeddings in a SQLite database to eliminate redundant computations.
 3. **Similarity Measurements**: Computing the cosine similarity between two strings.
 4. **Most Similar String Retrieval**: Finding the most similar string in the database compared to a given input.